-If SPS2=0, and SUSB=1, the HT82M9AE/HT82M9AA is defined as a USB interface.
-Both the USBD- and USBD+ are driven by the USB SIE of the HT82M9AE/HT82M9AA.
+If SPS2=0, and SUSB=1, the device is defined as a USB interface.
+Both the USBD- and USBD+ are driven by the USB SIE of the device.
 User only writes or reads the USB data through the corresponding FIFO.